adhbh/ZoomPic/README.md

-ZoomsPic
+ZoomPic
 =======

-Jquery plugin that zoom the image on mousehover.
+Jquery plugin that zooms the image on mousehover.